telerik/blazor-docs/common-features/data-binding/descriptors.md

 Тhe grouping criteria for each group is stored in an individual collection of [`GroupDescriptor`](/blazor-ui/api/telerik.datasource.groupdescriptor).
 The `GroupDescriptor` class inherits the `SortDescriptor` class and gives access to the same properties as the `SortDescriptor` class.

-## Examples
+## Example with OnRead Event Handler

-#### Obtain the FilterDescriptor, SearchFilter, SortDescriptor, GroupDescriptor in the OnRead Event Handler
+You can obtain the FilterDescriptor, SortDescriptor, GroupDescriptor in the `OnRead` event handler.

 ````CSHTML
 @using Telerik.DataSource